epurpur/Prompt_Engineering/README.md

 #### R. Reflective
 **In my opinion, this is the most important of the 5 steps to good prompt engineering**.
 There must always be a human in the loop to evaluate the output produced by the AI!
 Adopting a reflective perspective puts gives users agency to evaluate the performance of the AI model, identifying areas for improvement and adjusting their approach accordingly.
 Make it a habit to examine the AI-generated content and apply insights to future prompts.
 This includes fact checking!
 Be aware that the AI doesn't always know what it is talking about and don't accept it's answers as truth.

-## Good Uses of AI

-While there are many valid downsides of AI tools, and I don't want to diminish those, Generative AI such as Copilot and ChatGPT gets a lot of flack for producing misinformation when maybe the real problem is people's misuse of the software.

-#### When you don't know enough to craft a good prompt or search
-Maybe you are researching a topic you aren't familiar with and don't know where to start?
-AI can help you figure out a list of keywords to search, ideas to brainstorm, or resources to check out on a topic.

-#### First Drafts
-If you are like me, you find it easier to edit or revise something that exists even if it is terrible.
-The first draft is a starting point for refinement.
-It doesn't need to be perfect or completely accurate.

-#### Summarizing complex ideas for they layman
-Similar to the first example, if you don't know anything about quantum physics, reading a quick AI summary can at least clue you in.
-The summary may not be totally factual but it will probably be good enough to get started.

-#### Roleplaying or Simulation
-Simulating a situation such as practicing an interview or an upcoming difficult conversation can help you prepare ahead of time.

-#### Recipes
-This is a fun thing I use AI for.
-I tell the AI what I have in the kitchen and the AI creates a recipe for me.
-I know there are other services available that do this but I just find it easier to do it in GenAI.
-As every recipe leaves room for interpretation, there is usually not a "right way" to make most recipes.